What is an Embalmer?

 When a person dies, the embalmer prepares the body for burial.
 This is not done with long-term preservation as a goal, but simply to prevent deterioration during the period before the funeral and to improve the condition of the body, should family members wish a viewing.
 The work can be very creative and artistic, finding ways to restore bodies to a natural appearance.
 It involves working with precision tools and instruments, following rules in a highly organized process.
 Sometimes the embalmer also serves as funeral director, caring for all aspects of funeral preparation and helping families complete necessary paperwork.

-cosmetic or restorative work to improve appearance
+- cosmetic or restorative work to improve appearance

-post-trauma facial reconstruction
+- post-trauma facial reconstruction

-embalming and preserving the body, removing body fluids and injecting preservative chemicals, disinfecting and sanitizing
+- embalming and preserving the body, removing body fluids and injecting preservative chemicals, disinfecting and sanitizing

-dressing the deceased and placing the body in the casket
+- dressing the deceased and placing the body in the casket

-keeping records and assisting in funeral home maintenance
+- keeping records and assisting in funeral home maintenance

 Some of the personal characteristics that are important for an individual considering this career include:

-physical strength and stamina
+- physical strength and stamina

-emotional stability and good mental health
+- emotional stability and good mental health

-an interest in science, art, and clinical or medical topics
+- an interest in science, art, and clinical or medical topics

-good manual dexterity
+- good manual dexterity

-interpersonal skills and a compassionate and caring attitude
+- interpersonal skills and a compassionate and caring attitude

-good time-management ability
+- good time-management ability

-understanding and respect for different cultures and religious beliefs
+- understanding and respect for different cultures and religious beliefs

 What is the workplace of an Embalmer like?